binaryberry/Boris_Bikes/README.md

 We then started pair-programming to write the first tests and make them pass.

+The programme handles the interactions between the user, the docking station, the van and the garage, for scenarios such as hiring a bike, transporting the bike from the docking station to the garage, getting the bike repaired, etc. Since the Garage, the Van and the Docking Station class had very similar properties, we exported their common functionalities to a module called "Bike container".

 ## Which technologies were used?

 - Ruby